How to organize an in-person, online or hybrid hackathon -- A revised planning kit: Example timelines

 \section{Example timelines}

-The following example timelines show an idealized procedure for the organization of two common types of hackathons that focus on fostering entrepreneurship and the establishment of a community.
-These timelines indicate time and outcome of key decisions.
+The following example timelines show an idealized procedure for the organization of four different types of hackathons, which focus on different goals (product innovation, entrepreneurship, education, and community building) and are organized as in-person, online, and hybrid events.
+These timelines indicate the timing and outcome of key decisions.